Specialist Resource Provision (SRP)

 Parents are invited to come and look around the school when looking at placement options for their children.
 Once placement has been agreed, a transition meeting will be arranged and a transition timetable will be shared.
 The transition timetable is based on the individual pupils prior experience of school and their level of need.

 The Local Authority is responsible for placing children.
-The school receive consultation paperwork to review and decide whether the school can meet the pupils needs.
+All children will be required to be discussed at the SRP Panel meeting held weekly by the Local Authority.
+If a child is deemed SRP appropriate at the meeting the school will receive consultation paperwork to review and decide whether the school can meet the pupils needs.

 Annual reviews are held for all pupils with an EHCP where progress towards outcomes, strengths and difficulties, levels of provision and interventions are discussed.
 Pupils with an EHCP also have provision plan meetings three times throughout the year to discuss provision and progress towards smaller targets based on their end of Key Stage Outcomes.